 There are a number of reasons why the Fermain Valley Hotel is so special.
-Initially the views are the highlight here.
+Initially, the views are the highlight here.
 The layers of decked terrace where you can dine or simply take a drink while absorbing the views are a reason to stop by even if you aren’t staying.
 But this hotel is also about the little luxuries that make a good stay great.
 All the rooms, for example, offer a complimentary decanter of extremely tasty sherry along with apples and handmade chocolates.
 The staff remember your order from the previous night and really seem to care.
-Finally the location above one of the prettiest bays in Guernsey enables you to wander down to the shore and then pick one of the many clifftop walks which take you through a landscape of pink heathers, wildflowers, butterflies, all looking down upon the azure blue sea.
+Finally, the location above one of the prettiest bays in Guernsey enables you to wander down to the shore and then pick one of the many cliff-top walks which take you through a landscape of pink heathers, wildflowers, butterflies, all looking down upon the azure blue sea.

 The Fermain Valley Hotel is both immaculate and contemporary.
-The small but enjoyable pool area has floor to ceiling windows and also enjoys the valley views to the sea.
+The small but enjoyable pool area has floor-to-ceiling windows and also enjoys the valley views to the sea.
 The gardens, which lead both up and down the valley, stretch for acres and are full of beautiful flowers and tropical foliage (Guernsey is further south than the most southerly point in the UK so beautiful plants such as echiums and palms, thrive here in the frost-free environment which wouldn’t survive in the UK).
 At the top of the gardens sits an extensive lawn which is perfect for big events and weddings.

 The main hotel bar area was clad in a stylish pine with a large bar, plenty of seating including comfy sofas and tall bar stools.
-In good weather the bar opens out onto one of the tiered terraces offering more seating so that you could take in the spectacular views over a drink.
-There was also a second bar area inside the Rock Garden Steak house which has boisterous music and a young funky vibe.
+In good weather, the bar opens out onto one of the tiered terraces offering more seating so that you could take in the spectacular views over a drink.
+There was also a second bar area inside the Rock Garden Steakhouse which has boisterous music and a young funky vibe.

 St Peter Port

 The Fermain Valley Hotel is a hotel that I will be returning to.
-Even though the summer of 2015 has been a write off, the warmth of the staff at the hotel, the coastal walks, the tasty food and the stunning views in the moments of sunshine that we experienced will all entice me back to the little slice of how England used to be (only better) that is the Isle of Guernsey.
+Even though the summer of 2015 has been a write-off, the warmth of the staff at the hotel, the coastal walks, the tasty food, and the stunning views in the moments of sunshine that we experienced will all entice me back to the little slice of how England used to be (only better) that is the Isle of Guernsey.

 Fermain Valley Hotel also features in our choice of the best luxury hotel in St Peter Port, Guernsey.

-Disclosure: Our property, service and product reviews are sponsored by the proprietor or brand being appraised.
-All opinions remain our own and are in no way influenced by the sponsor.
+Note: Posts may be sponsored by the proprietor or brand being appraised.
+All opinions remain our own & are in no way influenced.